 Lynnae Rome is a Colorado native who has been active in the Denver/Boulder music scene as an audio engineer, musician and music educator since the 1990s.
 She earned her MA in Recording Arts from the University of Colorado at Denver and gained her industry chops at Colorado Sound Studios.
 She has held a position as a guest artist in Stagecraft and Design at Denver School of the Arts.
 Lynnae is involved in several professional organizations, with leadership roles in the Audio Engineering Society Colorado Section and Soundgirls.org.
 She is also a member of Women’s Audio Mission, ARSC and ASCAP.
 She is an active music creator, writing and producing music for sync licensing with her production team.

-Dolly Rosenbrook is Program Director of the Westminster Campus, Multimedia Graphic Design (MGD) Department and Program Lead for all online MGD courses.
+Dolly Rosenbrook is Program Director of the Westminster Campus, Multimedia Graphic Design (MGD) Department and Program Lead for all online MGD and ART courses.
 She has a BA in Communication Arts from Lees McRae College, and an MFA in Graphic Design from the Savannah College of Art & Design.
 Dolly has industry experience as Art Director for a National Fine Clothier as well as freelance history with an array of companies.
 For over 10 years she has been teaching and developing curriculum in higher education.
 She has developed Digital Media and Graphic Design programs while teaching a variety of multimedia graphic design, graphic communications and computing in the arts courses at various institutions.
 Passionate about online learning, she has been engaged for 10+ years in content development and instructional design & delivery via a variety of online content management systems.

 Laura Seward has taught digital art at Westminster High School since 2008, including Concurrent Enrollment classes through Front Range Community College, where high school students get free college credit!
 She is a digital art teacher, mother, wife, photographer, and artist.
 The order depends on the day, but always a Creative.